JuicinessJ/monsoon-szn/README.md

 ## Description

-The Weather App which displays information about
+The Weather App displays information about a city such as weather report, temperature, wind speed and humidity.

-The motivation of this was to develop a test to see how "Minnesotan" the taker is.

 ## Table of Contents